chocolatey-community/chocolatey-packages/CONTRIBUTING.md

 * **Stable** - Current and earlier versions should generally work so you could depend on them.
 The most stable packages are those that are embedded (see [1.1.4](#114-embed-a-package-if-allowed)).
 * **High quality** - Packages should be resilient and should provide parameters where adequate.
-* **Free** - Packages shold be generally usable by anybody without any special prerequisites.
+* **Free** - Packages should be generally usable by anybody without any special prerequisites.

 To achieve those goals we are using the following priorities when adding new or maintaing existing packages: